FISHING & OPERATIONS

 As a responsible corporate citizen, Sea Harvest believes in conducting its business in a sustainable manner.
 Not only does Sea Harvest comply with the regulations and quotas imposed by the South African government and other international organisations, it also plays an active role in creating initiatives for furthering the sustainability of South Africa’s marine resources for the benefit of future generations.

-Sea Harvest operates two factories in Saldanha Bay ; a fresh fish factory that processes fresh hake and by-catch species into a variety of chilled and frozen products, and a value-added plant that produces a wide assortment of crumbed, battered and sauced products.
+Sea Harvest operates two fresh fish factories one in Saldanha Bay and another in Cape Town that process fresh hake and by-catch species into a variety of chilled and frozen products; and a value-added plant in Saldanha that produces a wide assortment of crumbed, battered and sauced products.

 The fresh fish factories produce a wide range of natural products such as fillets, loins, steaks and portions that are either plate frozen, blast frozen or individually quick frozen (IQF) for retail and foodservice markets around the world.

-Sea Harvest is headquartered in Cape Town with regional offices in Johannesburg and Durban.
+Sea Harvest is headquartered in Cape Town with regional offices in Johannesburg, Durban and Maputo.

 The Mareterram fleet of 11 freezer trawlers operates out of Carnarvon, Shark Bay in Western Australia, and targets western king prawns and brown tiger prawns.
 The prawns are graded by size, plate frozen at sea and packed into market-ready packaging on board the vessels.
 In addition to the prawns, Mareterram have an allocated crab and scallop quota which is also packed and frozen at sea.